Files

 Open the starting workspace Merging and Joining Tabular\Workspaces\Exercise1-4Begin.fmw in FME Workbench.
 This workspace already has the readers and writers set up for us, but we will be adding in the transformers.

-First, let’s view the starting water_meter dataset, this is the dataset we will base our entire project around.
-Enable Feature Caching, then run the workspace.
+First, let’s view the starting water_meter dataset.
+This is the dataset we will base our entire project around.
+Enable Data Caching (formerly Feature Caching), then run the workspace.
 Inspect the output of the water_meters reader feature type.
 There isn’t much in this dataset that would be useful for an inspector in the field.
-Take note of the PID attribute which will be used as a key to join additional tables to this water meter dataset.
+Note the PID attribute, which will serve as a key to join additional tables to this water meter dataset.

 2. Add Lot Zone Codes for Each Water Meter